 - 1. Acting as a liaison among the residents - 2.
 Offering support for his/her peers in answering questions - 3.
-Leading by example - 4.
-Leading schedule design for rotation assignment, call schedule, Grand Rounds and the resident didactic series - 5.
+Role model - 4.
+Leading schedule design for rotation assignment, call schedule, grand rounds and the resident didactic series - 5.
 Overseeing coverage for residents on vacations - 6.
-Active participation in recruiting activities including interviewing if necessary - 7.
+Active participation in recruiting activities including interviewing - 7.
 Leading the monthly residency meeting including generation of meeting agenda and minutes in conjunction with Program Director - 8.
-Participation in the graduation formalities - 9.
+Active participation in the graduation formalities - 9.
 Leading structure of incoming resident orientation